owensd/vscode-swift/README.md

-# Swift for Visual Studio Code
+# Apous - Swift for Visual Studio Code

 An extension for VS Code which provides support for the Swift language, providing the following: